Print

 Ingredients

-• 1 pound ground beef or (half beef and half lamb)
+• 1 pound ground beef or lamb (or half of each)

 • 1/2 cup of tahini